-First, be very careful about going to HR – ever.
+Be very, very careful about going to HR – ever.
 They’re not on your side.
 Their mission is to protect the company and that means preserving the structure.
-Even if your boss does something totally inappropriate and illegal, they’ll find a way to extricate the company.
+Even if your boss does something totally inappropriate and illegal, they’ll usually find a way to extricate the company.

-So let’s get creative.
-Here’s an idea.
-Let’s say your boss gives you an assignment with missing information.
-You come up with two or three scenarios (depending on how much time you have).
+So you give your boss a couple of options.
+No blame, no shame.
 You say, “Given Scenario A, here’s what the report would look like.
 Here’s Scenario B in this other folder.”

 Alternatively, you can call around and figure out the context and background yourself.
 Where does your boss get these assignments?
 Go to the primary source.

 Of course, your boss might be a hothead.
 Some people scream first and ask questions later.
 You have two choices.
 Consider each confrontation as a good opportunity to practice your game face.
 Or gear up to search for a new job.

 If you think the boss is being truly abusive, document everything and talk to a lawyer.
 Chances are she’s off the hook unless she uses sexual innuendos or ridicules you as a member of a protected group e.g., “I knew we shouldn’t have hired a female;” or, “You must be slowing down at your age.”

 But the original question doesn’t suggest your job is in danger.
 Your boss may be one of those explosive people for whom shouting is just ordinary conversation.
 Maybe the company culture calls for ridicule or encourages people to blame each other wheneee things go wrong.